Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Experiment

 \subsection{Node Clustering}

-\textbf{Settings.} For node clustering, we utilize KMeans \cite{kanungo2002efficient} to cluster the nodes based on their output representation embeddings.
-The data and classes used in Section \ref{sec::classification} for text-rich node classification are used here again, but nodes with more than one ground-truth label are filtered.
-The number of clusters $K$ is set as the number of classes.
-For DBLP, since the dataset is quite large, we pick the 10 most frequent classes and randomly select 20,000 nodes for efficient evaluation.
+\textbf{Settings.} For node clustering, we utilize KMeans \cite{kanungo2002efficient} to cluster the nodes based on their representations generated by the models.
+The data and categories used in Section \ref{sec::classification} for text-rich node classification are used here again, but nodes with more than one ground-truth label are filtered.
+The number of clusters $K$ is set as the number of categories.
+For DBLP, since the dataset is quite large, we pick the 10 most frequent categories and randomly select 20,000 nodes for efficient evaluation.
 NMI and ARI \cite{hubert1985comparing} are used as evaluation metrics.
 Since the performance of KMeans can be affected by the initial centroids, we run each experiment 10 times and report the average performance.
 In addition to quantitative evaluation, we conduct visualization to depict the distribution of \Ours embeddings, where t-SNE \cite{van2008visualizing} is utilized to project node embeddings into a 2-dimensional space and the nodes are colored based on their ground-truth label.
+Further information can be found in Appendix \ref{apx:clustering} and \ref{apx:visualization}.

 \textbf{Results.} The quantitative result can be found in Table \ref{fig::node_clustering}, where \Ours is the best on DBLP and outperforms most baselines on Goodreads.
-The embedding visualization result of \Ours is presented in Figure \ref{fig::visualization}.
-In both datasets, the clustering structure is quite evident, indicating that node representations learned by \Ours are class-discriminative, even though the training process is based on link prediction only.
+The embedding visualization of \Ours is presented in Figure \ref{fig::visualization}.
+In both datasets, the clustering structure is quite evident, indicating that node representations learned by \Ours are category-discriminative, even though the training process is based on link prediction only.